 Jiu Jitsu Instructors respect hard work

 Jiu Jitsu Instructors respect hard work.
 This is something many whitebelts look for when they begin to train.
 New whitebelts are shy, somewhat nervous and even a little scared.
 20 + years of BJJ has shown me many things.
 Almost everything has been seen from the new student.
 Students have been seen offering to do anything from yard work, handyman stuff and most of all, throwing money around.
 Personally, I have been offered sports tickets and presents in attempts by newer students to “get in that inner circle.”
 If they only knew how easy it was.
+Just show up and put in the work, that is the way.
 First appearances are important.
 Don’t make your instructor wary of you from the beginning by being to pushy or trying to buy them.

 Train hard and be yourself